krishanwalia30/Fetal-Health-Classification/README.md

-#  Fetal Health Classification Pipeline Project
+#  👩🏻‍🍼 Fetal Health Classification Pipeline Project

 Reduction of child mortality is reflected in several of the United Nations' Sustainable Development Goals and is a key indicator of human progress.
 The UN expects that by 2030, countries end preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce under‑5 mortality to at least as low as 25 per 1,000 live births.

-Parallel to notion of child mortality is of course maternal mortality, which accounts for 295,000 deaths during and following pregnancy and childbirth (as of 2017).
-The vast majority of these deaths (94%) occurred in low-resource settings, and most could have been prevented.In light of what was mentioned above, Cardiotocograms (CTGs) are a simple and cost accessible option to assess fetal health, allowing healthcare professionals to take action in order to prevent child and maternal mortality.
-The equipment itself works by sending ultrasound pulses and reading its response, thus shedding light on fetal heart rate (FHR), fetal movements, uterine contractions and more.
+Parallel to the notion of child mortality is of course maternal mortality, which accounts for 295,000 deaths during and following pregnancy and childbirth (as of 2017).
+The vast majority of these deaths (94%) occurred in low-resource settings, and most could have been prevented.
+In light of what was mentioned above, Cardiotocograms (CTGs) are a simple and cost accessible option to assess fetal health, allowing healthcare professionals to take action in order to prevent child and maternal mortality.
+The equipment itself works by sending ultrasound pulses and reading its response, thus shedding light on fetal heart rate (FHR), fetal movements, uterine contractions, and more.